intel/gardener-extension-cri-resmgr/README.md

 - `container-runtime` of shoot nodes must be configured to **containerd**,
 - for production usage: provide **docker image registry** where installation and extension images can be pushed (until #47 is resolved)
 - for local development: tested with Gardener v1.65.3
+- for the version v1.65.3 there is a remaining bug that makes it impossible to setup local environment.
+To solve this issue please apply this [commit](https://github.com/gardener/gardener/pull/7804/commits/9bc0a4a6f19efbabbddf26945c7bbb6befcd83ee).

 ### Features